astral-sh/rye/docs/guide/deps.md

 rye add "Flask>=2.0"
 ```

-For extra/feature depedencies you can either use PEP 508 syntax or use `--features`:
+For extra/feature dependencies you can either use PEP 508 syntax or use `--features`:

 ```
 rye add "Flask[dotenv]"